facebook/buck2/CONTRIBUTING.md

 disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

-## Coding Style
+## Coding Style, Compiling, and Hacking Pro-tips

-Follow the automatic `rust fmt` configuration.
+See [HACKING.md](./HACKING.md) for the nitty gritty on how to contribute.

 ## License

 By contributing to Buck2, you agree that your contributions will be licensed under both the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) files in the root directory of this source tree.